 Admittedly, we aren’t great at packing (FYI, our brother site, The Manual, has a proper guide on how to pack), which is why we rely on packing cubes to keep organized (or to create the semblance of organization).
 Eagle Creek has many to choose from, but we like these new compression cubes ($40) that push extra air out, allowing you to make a bit more room in your suitcase or duffel bag.
-They have strong zippers and are water-repellent.
+The Eagle Creek Pack-It Specter Cube has strong zippers and is water-repellent.

 If you have to carry one external battery, make it the PowerCore 26800 ($62).
 Yes, it’s big and it’s heavy, but once fully juiced up, this 26,800mAh battery can recharge six phones, or a combination of phone, tablet, GoPro, or whatever USB-powered device you travel with.
-There are two Micro USB and three USB ports that let you charge three devices simultaneously.
+The Anker PowerCore 26800 has two Micro USB and three USB ports that let you charge three devices simultaneously.
 Just remember: External batteries aren’t allowed in checked-in luggage, so make sure it’s in your carry-on.

 Traveling light?
 The highly rated Samsonite Spinner Underseater ($100) is ideal for weekend jaunts or anyone looking to avoid baggage fees, and it fits underneath an airplane seat.
 A telescopic handle and spinning wheels make it easy to haul, and strong materials give it a durable construction.
 The Underseater is also great as a tech bag for travel.
 It has a sleeve for a laptop, and exterior USB ports you can connect to your power bank (like the Anker PowerCore 26800 mentioned above) for accessible charging.